EduVault/core/notes.md

 ### Server setup

-send namecheap dns to digital ocean (DO) dns create DO ubuntu server with docker default image give it a floating ip link domain to floating ip
+send namecheap dns to digital ocean (DO) dns create DO ubuntu server give it a floating ip link domain to floating ip

 copy over .env file
 change PROD_HOST to host e.g. eduvault.org

+TODO: try again using a base ubuntu image and manually installing docker. docker seems to

+wait a minute. might just have been i didn't enable ufw https?

 ```bash
 # create user